 The parrots are intelligent and gentle, making for good pets and this has led to them being sold on the black market as pets.
 In June 2013, an impressive flock of about 120 airborne Cape Parrots were spotted, an amount that is highly unusually due to the species being classified as critically endangered.
 The flock, after gliding through the air, landed to join another incredible amount of 90 parrots occupying an orchard.

 A Cape Parrot Big Birding Day takes place each year in May, when volunteers count the numbers of these parrots at certain sites in the three provinces where they occur.
 These counts have been taking place since 1997, and are helping to form a good picture of the conservation status of these birds, as monitored by the University of KZN.

 The 2014 Cape Parrot Big Birding Day, organized by Professor Colleen Downs from UKZN's School of Life Sciences, had proved to be a huge success.
 "This year at least 260 volunteers were posted at 98 localities in the three provinces," said Downs.
 The afternoon count had resulted in a total of 1 166 bird sightings while the following morning had seen 1 176 of the rare parrots.

-From May 9 to 11 this year, the Phalaborwa Bird Club arranged for volunteers to visit Magoebaskloof, to assist with this monitoring programme.
-A number of the club members and other interested birders from the area, including representatives from the Kruger to Canyons Birding Route, Sandra Hedges, and bird guide Thabelo Sekome, braved the cold, misty mornings and wet wintry evenings of the mountains to scan the horizon for even a glimpse of these rare birds.
+The Phalaborwa Bird Club arranges for volunteers to visit Magoebaskloof, to assist with this monitoring programme.
+Club members and other interested birders from the area brave misty mornings and wet wintry evenings of the mountains to scan the horizon for even a glimpse of these rare birds.